noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

 ## I have the Sandbox running, show me how to use it!

-We will deploy a private token contract, and send tokens privately, using the Sandbox.
+We will deploy a token contract, and send tokens privately, using the Sandbox.

-Writing the contract itself is out of scope for this tutorial, so we will use a Private Token Contract which has been pre-supplied as an example.
+Writing the contract itself is out of scope for this tutorial, so we will use a Token Contract which has been pre-supplied as an example.
 See [here](../contracts/main.md) for more information on how to write contracts for Aztec.

 The following should work for MacOS, Linux or even WSL2 Ubuntu under Windows.

-Let's create an empty project called `private-token`.
+Let's create an empty project called `token`.
 If you are familiar with setting up Typescript projects then you can skip to step 6.

 Although both `yarn` and `npm` would work, this example uses `yarn`.
 Open the terminal and do the following